tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 There is no way we can settle this issue to the satisfaction of everybody.
 After all, the discussions about exceptions have been going on for 40+ years.
 Some languages cannot be used without exceptions, but others do not support them.
-This leads to strong traditions for the use and non-use of exceptions, and to heated debates.
+This leads to established traditions for the use and non-use of exceptions, and to heated debates.

 However, we can briefly outline why we consider exceptions the best alternative for general-purpose programming and in the context of these guidelines.